nya3jp/cros-bazel/rust/README.md

 ##### @alchemy-crates
 Modify the `//bazel/rust/alchemy_crates/Cargo.toml`, then cd to the directory that contains it and run `cargo update --workspace` to update the lockfile.
+You also need to do the same thing with `//bazel/Cargo.toml`.

 ##### @crates